wermos/blog/_posts/2022-09-15-naruto-detail.md

 One thing you will notice is that whenever people use a summoning jutsu, the summon results in some seal marks being written on the ground:
 <div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/search/AnimatedFewAnhinga?controls=0&hd=1' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><br/>
-This little detail stays constant throughout: the marks show up when the Legendary Sannin do a Summoning Jutsu, they show up Tobi summons the nine tails, and they also show up when Pain does his (their?) summons.
+This little detail stays constant throughout: the marks show up when the Legendary Sannin do a Summoning Jutsu, when Tobi summons the nine tails, and also when Pain does his (their?) summons.

 That is to say, the marks are not a result of a "skill issue".
 They show up regardless of who is performing the summon.